Chack'n Pop: Development and release

 Chack'n Pop was released by Taito around April 1984 in Japan, despite the copyright notice of the game saying 1983.
-The game started off at Tôdai’s Microcomputer Club, as a game developed for the Hitachi Basic Master Level 3 by Hiroshi Sakai, a Game Arts developer who was a student at Tôdai at the time.
-Taito later bought the rights to the game, and started development on an arcade version of the game under the working name Chack'n Chack, with Hiroyuki Sakô on character and level design, and Jun Ishioka on programming.
-Sakô thought the main character in the original microcomputer version of the game wasn't cute, thus leading him to design the Chack'n character.
+The game started off at the University of Tokyo's Microcomputer Club, as a game developed for the Hitachi Basic Master Level 3 by Hiroshi Sakai, a Game Arts developer who was a student at the university at the time.
+Taito later bought the rights to the game, and started development on an arcade version under the working name Chack'n Chack, with Hiroyuki Sakô on character and level design, and Jun Ishioka on programming.
+Sakô thought the main character in the original microcomputer version was not cute, thus leading him to design the Chack'n character.
 Around the middle of development, they had to burn an EEPROM each time they wanted to check the on-screen colors, which made them design a daughterboard so that the colors could be displayed immediately without the need of an EEPROM.